Hadryan/audiovisualizer/src/PROPOSAL.md

 and display them on the screen.

 **Description:**
-* I plan to create a floating wave visualizer that allows the user to input a song of choice upon which an animation "floats" to the beat of the music.
+* I plan to create an audio visualizer that allows the user to input a song of choice upon which an animation "floats" to the beat of the music.
-The floating wave will simply be a collection of dots that  move randomly in a concentrated area and connect via a line once they encounter a certain distance from each other.
+The floating animation will simply be a collection of dots that  move randomly in a concentrated area and connect via a line once they encounter a certain distance from each other.
 At the same time, an audio visualizer will exist in the background to capture the frequencies or beats of the music being played.